VeronicaPim/VeronicaPim/README.md

 Hi!
 I'm Veronica.
 I'm about to graduate from Carnegie Mellon with my BS.

-I am an incoming PhD student at ... (stay tuned 👀)
+I am an incoming PhD student at the University of Michigan!
+Go Blue! 💙💛

 I care about minority representation in software engineering, specifically focusing on women and people with disabilities.
 I mainly work on accessibility research, but I'm also interested in: